Please contact us if you can’t find the answer to your question.

 Smartcards are also available from Bristol bus station and the Travelwest website.

-Q. Are there more metrobus services after the m3?
+Q. Are there more metrobus services after the m2 and m3?

 Bristol City Council, North Somerset Council and South Gloucestershire Council are currently looking at other potential metrobus routes.
 These routes will connect the network to other parts of the city region.
 The first new route is the Cribbs Patchway Extension which is due to open in 2021.

-You can claim a refund if you have paper tickets by posting them with your name and address to: Passenger Transport, 100 Temple Street, Bristol BS1 6AG
+If you have a paper ticket, post your ticket along with your name and address to: Passenger Transport, 100 Temple Street, Bristol BS1 6AG

-If your tickets are on a Travelwest smartcard you can obtain a refund by emailing firstname.lastname@example.org with your name and Travelwest card number (found on the back of the card).
+If you have a travelwest smartcard with 903 tickets, email firstname.lastname@example.org with your name and travelwest card number (found on the back of the card).

-Refunds will be issued to the card you purchased with or a cheque.
+Refunds will be issued to the card you purchased with or by cheque.